 The latest research out of Ghent, Belgium developed a sampling method that can pick up aerosolized breath particles to measure THC.
-It only has a detection window for THC of three hours after smoking, meaning you pretty much have to be high to give a positive reading.
+It only has a detection window for THC of three hours after smoking, meaning you pretty much have to be high to give a positive reading, but THC detection times can be up to 3 months, so it’s hardly objective.
 In addition, the device does not pick up THC’s metabolite, so somebody that smoking a lot before three hours about taking the test does not show positive, even if their body is teeming with THC metabolites.

 More importantly, the researchers developed a concentration-effect relationship to determine how much THC in breath it took to determine if somebody was high by measuring pulse rate and pupil diameter.
 The idea is this concentration-effect relationship should hold true for novice and experienced smokers alike because it only looks at how much THC is circulating in the blood at any given time, not how much metabolite is stored in their fat cells.

 Breathalyzers such as the one developed by Cannabix from Vancouver or the University of British Columbia may one day use this concentration-effect relationship to take more accurate readings of stoned drivers.